Headteacher's message regarding Covid-19 Safety Procedures

 Children can arrive in family groups, but immediately on entry, children will be expected, with the support of school staff, to make their way to their classrooms safely.
-Staff will be posted around the site to help guide the children with the new routines.

 - Year 1 children will enter their classrooms via the lower school front door, off the driveway.